Rising-Stars-by-Sunshine/stats201-PS1-ColdenJohnson/README.md

 - [Spotlight](https://github.com/Rising-Stars-by-Sunshine/stats201-PS1-ColdenJohnson#spotlight)

 ## Bio
-Hello.
 My name is Colden Johnson, and I am currently a student at Duke Kunshan University.
 I am majoring in political economy and data science, and am interested in studying at the intersection of these two fields.
-I have experience with R, Python, and Java, and am specifically interested in data analysis and statistics methods.
-I am excited to continue developing my skills in both coding and data science.
+I have experience working with R, Python, and Java.
+I am specifically interested in data analysis and statistics methods, and am excited to continue developing my skills in both of these areas.

 ## Project Information
 - **Author**: Colden Johnson, Political Economy and Data Science - 2026, Duke Kunshan University